 - Register with the Italian National Health Service SSN

 This insurance is valid one calendar year (January 1st - December 31st).
-Students enrolling in September should purchase first a health insurance, which is valid for 12 months in order to obtain a residence permit of the same length of time, they can subscribe to the SSN later on.
-Go to any post office (www.posteitaliane.it), fill in a blank payment form with the following data and pay 149,77 €:
+Students enrolling in September should purchase first a private health insurance which is valid for the same length of time as the residence permit they need (maximum 12 months), they can subscribe to the SSN later on.
+In order to register with the SSN, go to any post office (www.posteitaliane.it), fill in a blank payment form with the following data and pay 149,77 €:

 c/c postale n.: 379222 - Intestato a: Amministrazione P.T.
 Regione Lombardia - Causale: iscrizione volontaria S.s.n